CitronBaBa/demos-in-C-and-Java/Turtlebay/Read_Me.txt

      For white box testing, test.h replace the PUTERROR macro, which allows the interpreter to not exit the entire program when meeting an error, which makes it possible to test error cases.
      However, to make this viable.
 Changes were made to the interpreter.
-     1   after every possible errors generator, I have to check whether the error flag is on and return from these functions.
+     1   after every possible errors generator, check whether the error flag is on and return from these functions.
      2   there is a switch to switch off the graphic, hence the interpretation when doing these tests.
          In black box testing it is switched off by default, you can switch it on by changing the macro.
          In white box testing it is always switched off to avoid confusion.